crossminer/scava-docs/docs/user-guide/metrics/index.md

 - **Short name**: historic.documentation.readability
 - **Friendly name**: Documentation readability Historic Metric

-Historic metric that stores the evolution of the documentation readability
+Historic metric that stores the evolution of the documentation readability.
+The higher the readability score, the harder to understand the text.

 - <u>Depends-on</u> : `org.eclipse.scava.metricprovider.trans.documentation.readability`